 For example, US Citrus is based in the Rio Grande Valley, and we have a wonderful sandy loam type soil which drains very well.
 Other types of soil such as different types of clay soils especially with limestone mixed in will have a very difficult time draining and this will adversely affect the root health of your tree.

 With a standard potting soil for your container gardening, you do not need to worry about any of these factors.
 You also don't have to worry about the pH balance of the soil.
-We have just removed a large part of the headache of growing citrus by having all customers grow their citrus in containers and using any standard potting soil which is available at your local nursery garden center supply store.
+We recommend growing citrus in containers and using any standard potting soil which is available at your local nursery garden center supply store.

 Step 3: Watering for Navel Orange Trees